stobias123/s2i-base-container/README.md

 This repository contains Dockerfiles which serve as base images for various OpenShift images.

+Plus some bonus debian stuff cause I need to sue debian right now, but really like s2i

 Versions
 ---------------------------------
 s2i image versions currently provided are: